yumium/tech_notes/Pandas.md

 - `s.cat.as_ordered()`: Turn on order
 - `s.cat.as_unordered()`: Turn off order
 - `s.cat.reorder_categories([names], ordered=True)`: Reorder by giving a new order (as permutation of categories)
+- `s.cat.codes`: Return enum value of categories, np.nan is always represented as -1

 Comparisons
 - Comparing to categorical of same type (categories and ordered) works as expected